 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-The Company monitors cash flow projections to determine its financing needs.
-While the Company may be able to discharge existing liabilities, further funding will be required to maintain operations in the near term and to carry out its operating strategy in the long term.
+The Company monitors cash flow projections to determine its future financing needs, but additional financing is required for the Company to settle its existing liabilities and commitments as well as for future operations.